 During the Renaissance period prior to the French Revolution, mysterious elements have been discovered in several paintings by different artists.
-Its important to note some of these paintings have been fully explained by religious organizations and proved to not have any extraterrestrial influence.
-Certain elements to pay attention in this scenario include the Cardinal hat portrayed as a UFO, a satellite which is actually an interpretation of the universe creation sphere, the dove which is actually representative of the Holy Spirit, and light type elements speculated to be associated with the disc shaped alien objects.
+It's important to note some of these paintings have been fully explained by religious organizations and proved to not have any extraterrestrial influence.
+Certain elements to pay attention in this scenario include the Cardinal hat portrayed as an unidentified flying object, a satellite which is actually an interpretation of the universe creation sphere, the dove, actually representative of the Holy Spirit, and light type elements speculated to be associated with the disc shaped alien objects.
 As true art should be, interpretation relies solely on the interpreter.
 Personal beliefs, values and impressions may skew artwork far from the true intended message.
-The following artworks have been referred to by Ancient Alien theorists to have significant value to the overall theory, which encompasses a very large array of disciplines, and is not stringent upon the content of any one specific art piece.
+The following artworks have been referred to by ancient alien theorists to have significant value to the overall theory, which encompasses a very large array of disciplines, and is not stringent upon the content of any one specific art piece.

 Baptism of Christ - Aert De Gelder - 1710